Hujum: Specifics of the campaign

-"К наступлению!"(K nastupleniiu!)
-Meaning "To the Attack!" this phrase became the slogan associated with the hujum campaign.
+"К наступлению!"(K nastupleniiu!) what means "To the Attack!" became the slogan associated with the hujum campaign.
 The Zhenotdel supplemented this assault with additional women's liberation institutions, which included the construction of women's clubs, the re-stocking of women's-only stores, and the fight against illiteracy among women.

 In order to guarantee their hegemony over the indigenous population, Soviet authorities used direct physical force and coercion, along with laws and legal norms as a means to control the local populations and to propagate unveiling.
 Most women unveiled because they succumbed to the Party's coercive methods.
 The majority of women did not choose to unveil, they were either given orders directly from a government representative, or their husbands (under government pressure) told them to.

 Uzbek reactions

-Generally, the hujum met with resilience and resistance from the Uzbek population.
+The hujum met with resilience and resistance from the Uzbek population.
 Uzbeks outside the party ignored new laws, or subverted them in various ways.
 They utilized the weapons of the weak: protests, speeches, public meetings, petitions against the government, or a simple refusal to practice the laws.

 Some welcomed the campaign, but these supporters often faced unrelenting insults, threats of violence, and other forms of harassment that made life especially difficult.
 Thus many Uzbek men and women who may have sympathized with the hujum campaign kept a low profile and opted out of the campaign altogether.
 Those brave enough to partake in the unveiling campaign were often ostracized, attacked, or even killed for their failure to defend tradition and Muslim law (shariah).
-The Uzbeth clergy encouraged Uzbek men to attack unveiled women, and about 2,500 unveiled women were reportedly murdered by men.
+The Uzbek clergy encouraged Uzbek men to attack unveiled women, and about 2,500 unveiled women were reportedly murdered by men.

 The Soviet attack on female veiling and seclusion proved to pin Party activists in direct confrontation with Islamic clergy, who vehemently opposed the campaign, some going so far as to advocate threats and attacks on unveiled women.

 Every attack on the veil only proved to foment further resistance through the proliferation of the wearing of the veil among the Uzbeks.
 While Muslim cultural practices, such as female seclusion and the wearing of the paranji, were attacked by this campaign, they emerged from the hujum still deeply entrenched in Uzbek culture and society.
 Uzbek Communists were first and foremost loyal to their Uzbek Muslim culture and society.
-If the two clashed, they would most likely side with their own kind.